Introduction

 Closer Look At What's Occurring

-Is Warming Causing Alaska Meltdown?
+Is Warming Causing Alaska Meltdow.
 "Alaska's

 glaciers are retreating, reports glacial geologist Bruce Molnia.
+Significant glacier retreat, thinning, stagnation,

 or a combination of these changes characterize all 11 mountain